Constitution and By-laws

 The name of this association is to be the Florida Newspaper Advertising & Marketing Executives.

-The purposes of this organization are: (a) To further the sale, understanding and use of advertising and marketing through Florida newspaper media companies; (b) To promote a closer relationship among the advertisers who utilize Florida newspaper media companies; (c) To promote a closer relationship and better understanding between the buyers of newspaper print and digital space; (d) to constantly maintain high ethical standards in the Florida newspaper advertising profession.
+The purposes of this organization are: (a) To further the sale, understanding and use of advertising and marketing through Florida print and digital media companies; (b) To promote a closer relationship among the advertisers who utilize Florida print and digital media companies; (c) to constantly maintain high ethical standards in the Florida print and digital advertising profession.

-General – Membership is open to any newspaper in Florida, subject to approval and acceptance by the Board of Directors.
-A newspaper shall be considered a newspaper with a corporation or other legal entity that publishes a printed newspaper or news publication that: Bears a title or name; Reports local, general news and or editorial comment not less than an annual average of 25 percent of the publication’s content of announcements, miscellaneous reading matter, commercial advertising and classified advertising.
-The Newspaper must be at least eight or more standard newspaper-size (or 16 or more tabloid size) pages per publication.
-The Newspaper must be circulated and distributed from an established commercial place of business within the state of Florida to subscribers or readers.
-The Newspaper must be published at least once per week; is for general circulation and distribution without regard to business, trade, profession or class.
-The Newspaper must have been continuously published for a minimum of one year; follows professionally defined and accepted ethics and standards of journalism; is distributed free or paid, subject to annual publication verification and submission to the Association of accurate circulation figures or is eligible to print legal advertising or other legal notices and meets page size, content percentage and distribution requirements as indicated above.
-Applicants must submit a current circulation audit performed by a nationally accepted auditing firm (such as the Alliance for Audited Media, VAC, CAC), or a copy of the most recent USPS Statement of Ownership, Management, and Circulation, or provide notarized statements from the firm printing the applicant’s newspaper, stating the newspaper’s average press run of the past three months.
+General – Membership is open to any print or digital organization in Florida, subject to approval and acceptance by the Board of Directors.
+A member shall be considered a corporation or other legal entity that publishes news that: Bears a title or name; Reports local, general news and or editorial comment not less than an annual average of 25 percent of the publication’s content of announcements, miscellaneous reading matter, commercial advertising and classified advertising.
+If a printed newspaper, it must be at least eight or more standard newspaper-size (or 16 or more tabloid size) pages per publication.
+If a newspaper, it must be circulated and distributed from an established commercial place of business within the state of Florida to subscribers or readers and be published at least once per week; is for general circulation and distribution without regard to business, trade, profession or class.
+If a printed newspaper, it must have been continuously published for a minimum of one year; follows professionally defined and accepted ethics and standards of journalism; is distributed free or paid, subject to annual publication verification and submission to the Association of accurate circulation figures or is eligible to print legal advertising or other legal notices and meets page size, content percentage and distribution requirements as indicated above.
+Applicants must submit a current circulation audit performed by a nationally accepted auditing firm (such as the Alliance for Audited Media, VAC, CAC), or a copy of the most recent USPS Statement of Ownership, Management, and Circulation, or provide notarized statements from the firm printing the applicant’s product, stating average press run of the past three months.
 Newspapers that are part of a group of newspapers or have circulation over 15,000 will be charged annual membership dues based on their combined circulation and will be assessed dues based on daily or Sunday circulation, whichever is higher.
 These members will be listed as one group listing on the FNAME website.
 Newspapers that want to be listed separately on the FNAME website would pay individual membership dues based on their appropriate circulation.

-A. Membership of a newspaper entitles it to be represented by its advertising executives at any general meeting called by the President, or the Board of Directors, and each of these executive members will have the right to cast a vote, with a maximum of four votes cast by any one newspaper.
+- Membership entitles a member to be represented by its advertising executives at any general meeting called by the President, or the Board of Directors, and each of these executive members will have the right to cast a vote, with a maximum of four votes cast by any one organization.

-Lifetime Membership – Upon retirement, newspaper-advertising executive shall be entitled to a lifetime membership in this association with board approval, and registration fee to all future conferences shall be waived.
+Lifetime Membership – Upon retirement, an advertising executive shall be entitled to a lifetime membership in this association with board approval, and registration fee to all future conferences shall be waived.
 This provision applies only to the member receiving this honor.